High school football scoreboard: Aug. 31-Sept. 1, 2018

 All other area games are slated to kick off Friday night, including the resumption of a storied rivalry.

+The first installment of The Cola Wars since 2006 went against visiting Arcola (1-1) and decidedly in favor of Tuscola (2-0), as the Warriors charged to a 34-0 victory over Purple Riders.

+Of the five Illini Prairie Conference games, four area teams finished on the right side of the ledger, with Monticello, Prairie Central, St. Joseph-Ogden and St. Thomas More all prevailing over their foes.
+Pontiac managed to stump Unity, which fell to 0-2, while the Spartans bested Rantoul.

-These are just a few of the area games that'll take place tonight.
-For the rest of the lineup, and for updates on all these games, check out the Week 2 games listed below:
+These are just a few of the area games that took place Friday night.
+For the rest of the lineup, and for full results on all these games, check out the Week 2 games listed below:

 |